mgblackwater/stevekinney.net/content/courses/testing/testing-react-applications-with-vitest.md

+---
+title: Testing React Applications With Vitest
+description: Learn how to test React apps using Vitest, from setup to mocks.
+modified: 2024-09-28T11:31:14-06:00
+---

-# Testing React Applications with Vitest
+## Testing React Applications with Vitest

 Alright, folks, let’s dive into testing React applications using a tool that’s really been gaining steam: **Vitest**.
 If you’ve suffered through testing libraries before, wondering why your dev life needs to be as painful as it sometimes is—Vitest might just offer an oasis of sanity.

 At its core, Vitest is **fast**, **simple**, and **integrated out of the box with Vite**, which means faster startup times, instant TypeScript support, and zero-config goodness.
 Let’s aim for clarity and focus on testing what matters in React.

-## Setting up Vitest for a React Project
+### Setting up Vitest for a React Project

 So, we’ve got a React app.
 Nothing fancy—maybe a simple button component.
 First things first, installing Vitest.
 Assuming you’re using Vite for your project, installation is pretty straightforward.